Report on

 they were set in place and pressed by hand, sometimes with a little press.
 I

 checked that they were set correctly, and let them dry.
+The template was used and the

-The template was used and the remaining accidentals were glued.
+remaining accidentals were glued.
 Picture 73.

 The backrail was glued against the spine

 and the rack.
 It was pressed against the rack with blocks.
+The backrail cloth was fastened on

-The backrail cloth was fastened on with a number of dots of glue.
+with a number of dots of glue.
 Picture 85.

-with a wood-handled brass mandrel.
+The remaining hitchpins were driven in with a wood-handled brass mandrel.
 Support blocks were set under the backrail.

 I took as many wrestpins as would be used